Skip to main content

 08

-Trek from Manang to Yak Kharka
+Manang – Yak Kharka

 Leaving Manang, the landscape transforms into alpine meadows with grazing yaks.
 The trail steadily climbs through Tenki Village, offering views of Tilicho Peak and the Marsyangdi Valley.
 A gradual ascent leads to Yak Kharka, a remote settlement with stunning mountain surroundings.
 Due to the higher altitude, it’s important to hike slowly and stay hydrated.
 Overnight at a basic guesthouse in Yak Kharka.

-Trek from Manang to Yak Kharka
+Manang – Yak Kharka

 Leaving Manang, the landscape transforms into alpine meadows with grazing yaks.
 The trail steadily climbs through Tenki Village, offering views of Tilicho Peak and the Marsyangdi Valley.
 A gradual ascent leads to Yak Kharka, a remote settlement with stunning mountain surroundings.
 Due to the higher altitude, it’s important to hike slowly and stay hydrated.
 Overnight at a basic guesthouse in Yak Kharka.